haquema/makers-javascript-fndamentals/contents/9-calling-apis.md

 });
 ```

-Someone from your cohort has then decided to wrap this whole code into a function,  called `fetchRepoInfo`, so it can be reused for any github repo.
+Someone from your cohort has then decided to wrap this whole code into a function,  called `fetchRepoInfo`, so it can be reused for any Github repo.
 They made the URL dynamic with the repo name, and they `return` the response data from the function, as shown below:
 ```javascript

 const fetchRepoInfo = (repoName) => {